When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 How did we create such personalization in the product?

-Improve the Marketing Strategy
+2. Improve the Marketing Strategy

 Learning about our customers' industries and goals helped our marketing team identify the best strategies to provide more value and attract more users to create accounts on involve.me.

-Our marketing team began by analyzing survey responses and comparing them to customer histories.
+We began by analyzing survey responses and comparing them to customer histories.
 This helped us determine which customers, from which industries, stayed with us the longest and who fit our Ideal Customer Profile (ICP).
 Based on this data, we expanded our template library, wrote blog articles featuring our solutions (form and survey templates serving different goals), and created industry-specific landing pages.

 While our SaaS product is customizable and can be used across all industries, we created personalized content for our ICPs from different sectors.
 We used this approach to show our customers how creatively they could use involve.me.

-Features Planning
+3. Features Planning

 involve.me is a feature-rich and multi-industry product.
 The data from the onboarding survey, where customers share how they plan to use the product, helps our SaaS team prioritize which features to develop next.